 Because in the end, wide plank wood flooring looks great, won’t bloat your project’s price tag, and can do amazing things for your home’s design.
 Whether you go with one of the best engineered wood flooring brands or a solid hardwood, light or dark hues, or anything in between—wide plank wood flooring is fantastic.

-Christian is a freelance everything-writer, editor, & SEO guy.
-When he’s not writing about flooring and remodeling, he’s either writing news for the California American Legion or writing fresh content for his camping & EDC blog (or, you know, actually camping).
+Christian is a freelance everything-writer, editor, and interior design nerd.
+When he’s not writing about flooring and remodeling, he’s either writing news for the California American Legion or working with his hands on his house.
+His favorite type of flooring is hardwood, but admits to having carpet in his bedroom.